 Our surgeons use a fiber-optic endoscope, or high-powered microscope, to view, access, and remove the tumor with a minimal number of incisions.
 This often leads to faster recovery times and less risk of infection and other complications.
 Patients typically see excellent surgical outcomes with few long-term effects from the procedure itself.

 While all forms of transsphenoidal surgery have a goal of removing a pituitary tumor, IGEA Brain, Spine & Orthopedics may take one of three approaches to perform the procedure.
 These include:

-- A direct trans-nasal approach involves entry through the sphenoid sinus via an incision made in the rear wall of your nose.
-This direct approach requires less nasal packing (bandaging) after the operation.
+- Direct trans-nasal: This approach enters the sphenoid sinus through the rear wall of the nose.
+It requires less bandaging after the operation.

-- A second approach calls for an incision on the front of your nasal wall, where surgeons then tunnel back into your sphenoid sinus.
+- Nasal wall: Surgeons may also make an incision in the front of the nasal wall.
+They then tunnel back into the sphenoid sinus.

 - Gumline: Surgeons make an incision where the gum line meets the inner upper lip, using this opening to access the sphenoid sinus.